-- e) Be sure to glue both the tongue and groove on both the ends and the sides of each board as you install them. - f) Continue along with the next rows.
+- 1) Roll out the underlayment the length of the room the same direction as the flooring, cut it so it touches the outside walls.
+Overlap the seams 3 5" or as recommended by the manufacturer.
+Tape the edges together (we recommend tuck tape). - 2) Make sure that your starting wall is straight and perpendicular to the room.
+Leaving an expansion space between the walls and the flooring is imperative when doing a floating floor installation.
+Use a spacer or wedges against the starting wall to prevent the floor from shifting or moving during installation.
+(See next page for more information on expansion gaps) - 3) Apply tongue & groove adhesive to the top of the tongue and the bottom of the groove as you install each board.
+If you experience glue squeeze out when you assemble the boards, simply wipe it off with a damp cloth.
+Check with the glue manufacturer for details. - 4) Continue along installing the boards for the first row.
+When you come to the end of the row, cut off the board, leaving enough room for an expansion gap between the floor and the wall.
+Make sure your off-cut is at least 6" long so that you can use it to start the next row. - 5) Be sure to glue both the tongue and groove on both the ends and the sides of each board as you install them. - 6) Continue along with the next rows.
 If the off-cut from the previous row is too short, discard it and get a new piece.
 Use a tapping block to ensure that the boards are tightly joined.
 Never hit the groove side or the edge of the board as it may cause damage to the boards.
-The use of a tool called a board puller may help to get the end joints tight. - g) Try to distribute the long and short pieces while insuring that no end joints are within 6" of each other to avoid getting a cluster of end joints in one area (see image 3 on page 6). - h) Use a table saw to rip the last row to width.
-Remember to leave room for the expansion gap. - i) Inspect and clean your floor as you work.
+The use of a tool called a board puller may help to get the end joints tight. - 7) Try to distribute the long and short pieces while insuring that no end joints are within 6" of each other to avoid getting a cluster of end joints in one area (see Image 3 on page 5). - 8) Use a table saw to rip the last row to width.
+Remember to leave room for the expansion gap. - 9) Inspect and clean your floor as you work.
 Clean up any glue squeeze out as soon as you can so that it doesn't leave any residue on the finish of your new floor.